homotechsual/NinjaOne/README.md

 NinjaOne provides a PowerShell wrapper around the NinjaOne API.
 The module can retrieve and send information to the NinjaOne API.

+## Thanks & Credits

+This module would not work nearly as well without the support of the NinjaOne team in particular:

+- Robert K
+- Peter B
+- Jonathan C

 ## Installing

 This module is published to the PowerShell Gallery and can be installed from within PowerShell with `Install-Module`